- Navigator

 Democrats take a Keynesian approach to economics (government intervention can prevent or address recessions/downturns) and focus their attention on low- to middle-income families whose labor drives the economy.
 This includes supporting policies that lower the cost of living, raise the minimum wage, close the gap between classes, and protect and conserve the natural environment.

 Republicans advocate supply-side economics and limited government spending and intervention in the economy.
 They believe tax cuts for businesses and deregulation will encourage companies to grow and that a lower minimum wage will reduce layoffs.
-They promote the pursuit of prosperity without government assistance and tend to support economic plans and policies that favor businesses and investors over environmental concerns or worker needs.
+They promote the pursuit of prosperity without government assistance or intervention and tend to support economic plans and policies that favor businesses and investors over environmental concerns or worker needs.

 Just like anyone else, business owners and C-level executives often hold very strong opinions about the economy and how our country should be run and regularly donate large sums of money to their preferred candidates, initiatives, and political action committees, and lobby political groups to support or oppose laws that will benefit or harm their businesses.
 In many cases, there has been no hesitation by CEOs to publicly express their support for or opposition to certain political stances or actions.